Sammy99jsp/race-condition/README.md

 ## Gameplay
-Everyone has their own editor, and can run the official tests at anytime (after a cooldown period): some of these tests are visible, some are not!
+Everyone has their own editor, and can run the official tests at anytime (after a cooldown period): some of these tests are visible, and some are not!

 ### Gamemodes
 **Battle Royale** &mdash; the first $n$ people to pass $T_{\text{Acceptable}}$ of $T_{\sum}$ tests get through to the next round.